bjbraams/calendars/stats.md

   <link rel="stylesheet" href="assets/style.css">
 </head>

-# Applied Statistics and Data Analysis
+# Statistics and Data Analysis

-Calendar of meetings in the general field of applied statistics, data analysis, machine learning theory and related subjects.
+Calendar of meetings in the general field of computational and methodological statistics, data analysis, machine learning theory and related subjects.

 ## Contents